albertodonato/prometheus-aioexporter/README.rst

 -----

-The library provides a ``PrometheusExporterScript`` class that serves as an entry point to create services that export Prometheus metrics via an HTTP endpoint.
+The library provides a ``PrometheusExporterScript`` class that serves as an entry point to create services that export Prometheus metrics via an HTTP(s) endpoint.

 Creating a new exporter is just a matter of subclassing